 JCLF supports library programs that reach one in three residents of Josephine County!

 Libraries are critical to the cultural life and economic success of our community.
 With your donation, JCLF is helping kids, improving buildings, and updating technology.
 Together, we can make our libraries bigger and better than ever!

 Other ways to give to the foundation include: bequests, trusts, insurance, and major gifts, with the purpose of substantially increasing the Josephine County Library Foundation Endowment Fund.

 Talk with your attorney, financial adviser, insurance broker, or banker to help arrange your bequest, trust, insurance, or gift.
 Because the foundation is a 501(c)(3) nonprofit organization, contributions to the Josephine County Library Foundation are tax-deductible.

 For more information, contact J. Steven Welch, financial adviser for JCLF, 541-474-6616.
 You can also e-mail email@example.com.

-Mail contributions or inquiries to:
+Mail contributions with a donation form or inquiries to: